 Promote Contests | Use Pinterest to host contests for “best Board” or give away prizes for the most “Repins” on a topic (topics can be open to “Pins” from others, or a selected few).

 Visually interact with customers | Repin customers’ product interpretations, giving them a way to further relate to you!
 Repin shots of your customers wearing or using your product; it’s a great way to recognize their creativity.

 So how should you be using Pinterest?

-Here are 3 tips that can get you off to the right start.
-But be forewarned.
-Pinterest is still in a public beta release (you need to go to Pinterest and request an invite to use the service) And as hard as that is to believe, things will evolve and hopefully get even better.
+Here are three tips that can get you off to the right start on Pinterest.
+But be forewarned, things will evolve and hopefully get even better.